aws-samples/amazon-transcribe-live-meeting-assistant/lma-ai-stack/README_UBAC.md

 For information on managing users in your user pool see [Managing users in your user pool](https://docs.aws.amazon.com/cognito/latest/developerguide/managing-users.html)

-Version 0.2.5 of LMA introduces a *Meeting Sharing* capability that allows users to share meetings they own with others.
+In v0.2.5, LMA introduces a *Meeting Sharing* capability that allows users to share meetings they own with others.
 For more information on how this works, see [User-Based Access Control: Meeting Sharing Feature](./README_UBAC_MEETING_SHARING.md)

 ## New LMA stack deployment